ChainlessCoder/ChainlessCoder.github.io/content/posts/Money_and_mutual_credit.md

 series: ["Hypersyn"]
 ---

 This is part 1 of the Hypersyn blog series.
-Visit the [part 0](https://chainlesscoder.com/posts/hypersyn-a-peer-to-peer-system-for-mutual-credit/) to explore the other parts of the blog series.
+Visit [part 0](https://chainlesscoder.com/posts/hypersyn-a-peer-to-peer-system-for-mutual-credit/) to explore the other parts of the blog series.
 To read the whole Hypersyn blog series in PDF form with included references, visit [arxiv](https://arxiv.org/pdf/2206.04049.pdf).

 ---
 <!--more-->